 Interested in public health programs to improve healthcare outcomes?

 Community Health Sciences offers a combined study of populations, including historically marginalized groups, to include ethnicity, gender, sexual orientation, and socioeconomic status, drawing upon epidemiological, anthropological, and demographic research.
 These courses encompasses the use of program planning tools, behavioral determinants of population health, exposure to evaluation methods, and real-world practice with survey methods in addressing population needs.

 - PHW205: Program Planning and Development (3 units, Summer 2)

 - PHW218: Evaluation of Health & Social Programs (3 units, Spring 2)

-- PHW219: Social and Behavioral Research: Introduction to Survey Methods (3 units, Spring 1)
+- PHW219: Social and Behavioral Research: Introduction to Survey Methods (3 units, Spring 1 or Summer 2)

 Interested in drug safety, market access, and the cost of prescription drugs?